robertodiazbriones/web-scraping-challenge/README.md

 -Visit the Mars Facts webpage scrape the table containing facts about the planet including Diameter, Mass, etc.
 -Visit the USGS Astrogeology site and obtain high resolution images for each of Mar's hemispheres.

+Now that we have all the info needed use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from step 1.